Google Vertex Provider

 Setup

-The Google provider is available in the @ai-sdk/google-vertex module.
+The Google Vertex and Google Vertex Anthropic providers are both available in the @ai-sdk/google-vertex module.
 You can install it with

 pnpm